Last updated: 21 March 2016

 Technical information is not marketing material or product warranty information.

 Independent assessments involve the verification of your product information by competent assessors.
-These include chartered professional engineers and recognised testing laboratories.
+These might include chartered professional engineers, technical experts and recognised testing laboratories.

 As a manufacturer or supplier, you will usually carry out your own product testing and analysis first.
 An independent assessment reviews and verifies your results.
 This is then recorded as an endorsement to your technical information.